Advanced: Iframes, Scripts, CustomerType & ResourcesProvider

 > Use this file to discover all available pages before exploring further.

-> Embed external content, load third-party scripts, and conditionally show content by audience type.
+> Embed external content, load third-party scripts, conditionally show content by audience type, and provide resources context to child components.

-The editor includes three advanced components for embedding external content and targeting specific audiences.
+The editor includes advanced components for embedding external content, targeting specific audiences, and providing data context to child components.
 They are found in the **Layout** category of the Blocks panel.

 ## Iframe